 Things to do in Melaka, Malaysia

-Melaka (sometimes called Malacca) was our final destination in Malaysia, being also our gateway to Singapore, so we really hoped to find enough interesting things to do in Melaka to ensure that our experience would be a fitting ending to the 40-plus days we spent in Malaysia.
+Melaka (sometimes called Malacca) was our final destination in Malaysia, being also our gateway to Singapore, so we really hoped to find enough interesting things to do in Melaka to ensure that our experience would be a fitting ending to the 40-plus days we spent in Malaysia after having visited Kuala Lumpur, Cameron Highlands, Penang, Kapas island and Tioman island.
+We had heard good things about Melaka food, so we were prepared to eat our way across the city on our last few days in Malaysia.

 And indeed, we were not disappointed.
 The UNESCO World Heritage city seems to encompass many of Malaysia’s different aspects, and with so many things to do in Melaka, our time there just flew past.
-Explosions of colour, diverse food options and rich culture line Melaka’s roads which are steeped in history, making it a fun and lively city in which to enjoy a few days.
+Explosions of colour and a rich culture line Melaka’s roads which are steeped in history, making it a fun and lively city in which to enjoy a few days.

 Things to do in Melaka and why you should visit